 Cow Track Ranch is 100% woman owned and operated

-Melissa serves as a member of the Cattlemen's Beef Board, appointed by the USDA and maintains active membership with county, state and national cattle associations and agricultural committees.
-She serves as a Master of Beef Advocacy certified by the National Cattlemens Beef Association and is an activist of regenerative agriculture.
+Melissa currently serves as a member of the Cattlemen's Beef Board, appointed by the USDA and maintains active membership with county, state and national cattle associations and agricultural committees as well as the California Cattle Council.
+She serves as a Master of Beef Advocacy by the National Cattlemens Beef Association and is an activist of regenerative agriculture.

-Melissa is also a Beef Quality Assurance Certified producer.
+Cow Track Ranch is a Beef Quality Assurance Certified producer.

 Homegrown Artisan Goods